This is the multi-page printable view of this section. Click here to print.

 To create a PV, follow the steps below.

-2. Click PV under the Storage menu on the Service Home page.
-It navigates to the PV List page.
+2. On the Service Home page, click PV under the Storage menu.
+2. Go to the PV List page.

-3. PV list page, select the cluster and namespace from the top left gear button, then click Create Object.
+3. On the PV List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference

-For detailed information on the concept of PV and object creation, refer to the Kubernetes official documentation > Persistent Volumes.
+For detailed information on the concept of PVs and object creation, please refer to the Kubernetes official documentation > Persistent Volumes.

 Check PV detailed information

-To view the detailed PV information, follow these steps.
+To view detailed PV information, follow these steps.

-2. Service Home page, click Storage under the PV menu.
-Navigate to the PV List page.
+2. On the Service Home page, click PV under the Storage menu.
+2. Navigate to the PV list page.

 3. PV List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Select the item you want to view detailed information for on the PV List page.
-You will be taken to the PV Details page.
+4. On the PV List page, select the item for which you want to view detailed information.
+4. Navigate to the PV Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 CategoryDetailed description